 a) Ijaws and Itsekiris in the Niger Delta;

-b) Ilajes and Ijaws in the Southwest;
+b) Ilajes and Ijaws in the southwest;

-c) Yorubas and Ijaws in the Southwest;
+c) Yorubas and Ijaws in the southwest;

-d) Yorubas and Hausas in the Southwest and North;
+d) Yorubas and Hausas in the southwest and north;

 e) Tivs and Jukuns, Fulani and Kutebs in central Nigeria;

-f) Fulani and Berom in the Riyomo district, Southwest of Jos.
+f) Fulani and Berom in the Riyomo district, southwest of Jos.

 Niger-Delta Based Rebel Groups:

-13. Hundreds of armed gangs, known as “cults”: contribute to violence in Nigeria.
-Cults may be involved in a number of activities such as organized crime, especially the theft of oil, vigilante actions, community self-defence, ethnic or religious violence and party politics (hired by local politicians to help influence political outcomes).
-They are usually made up of a small number of poor youths who view the gangs as one of the few opportunities for economic gain and protection.
-The largest among them include the Bakassi Boys in Southeastern Nigeria and the Niger Delta Vigilante (NDV), active in Rivers state.
-The Niger Delta Vigilante is led by Ateke Tom, one of the most-wanted men in Nigeria, and has an active membership of several hundreds.
-It has a small fleet of speedboats used in the transporting of stolen oil and kidnappings.
+14. Hundreds of armed gangs, known as “cults”: Cults are involved in organized crime (especially the theft of oil), vigilante actions, community self-defence, ethnic or religious violence and party politics (hired by local politicians to influence political outcomes).
+They usually comprise poor youth who view gangs as one of the few opportunities for economic gain and protection.
+Among the largest are the Bakassi Boys (located in southeastern Nigeria) and the Niger Delta Vigilante (NDV), active in Rivers state.
+The NDV is led by Ateke Tom, one of the most wanted men in Nigeria, and has an active membership of several hundred.
+It has a small fleet of speedboats used in transporting stolen oil and kidnapping oil workers.